Hoot (EP): Composition

-Single

-Hoot debuted at #1 on 30 October 2010 on the Gaon Chart.
-The song won Triple Crown on Inkigayo on 28 November 2010 and won five times on Music Bank of KBS.
+Recording and promotion

 The song demo was written and recorded in the UK, with Nina Woodford singing the vocal, and then finished and mixed in Denmark.

-Promotion

-They held their comeback stage show on 29 October 2010 on KBS's Music Bank.
+Girls' Generation held their comeback stage show on 29 October 2010 on KBS's Music Bank.
 It was also performed on Show!
 Music Core, Inkigayo and M!
 Countdown.
 They held their final stage show on 4 December 2010 on MBC's Show!
 Music Core.

-Commercial performance
+Reception

-A day before the official release of Hoot, it was reported that it had received over 150,000 sales in pre-orders.
+Music critic Joiseul of IZM gave the EP an unfavorable review and rated it 1 stars out of 5.
+Commercially, it was reported that Hoot received over 150,000 sales in pre-orders a day before its official release.
 The album achieved gold status in Japan for selling 100,000 copies.
 The album is listed by Gaon Album Chart as the third best-selling album of 2010 in South Korea, with 163,066 copies sold.
+The title track "Hoot" debuted at number one on the Gaon Digital Chart on the chart issue dated 30 October 2010.
+The song won "triple crown" on Inkigayo on 28 November 2010 and won five times on Music Bank.